What the New USL Promotion and Relegation System Means for Youth Soccer

 Expanded Opportunities for Players and Communities

-Broader Scouting and Access: As more clubs have a real shot at climbing the ranks, scouts will look beyond traditional hotspots, giving kids from all backgrounds and regions a better chance to be noticed and developed.
+• Broader scouting and access: As promotion and relegation create more “ambitious” clubs, scouts and college coaches may look beyond traditional hotspots, giving kids from different regions a better chance to be noticed.

 What Should Parents Consider?